wiseman-timelord/CcAutoWash-Ba/README.md

 Some scripts to assist with running Temp/Tmp directories from RamDisk on Windows, and some tips in the NOTATION below.
 1. `CcAutoWash.Bat` - RamDisks will always be cut fine, as they need not eat system ram, obviously this is intended for people whom put their, TEMP and TMP, on a RamDisk loaded from image, and are intending to have their computer on for longer periods.
 To clean a ramdisk, this requires a certain delay after the user logon, in order to process the cleaning, yes I'm sure task manager can delay it, but, its good to have it a little longer and I want it running from the start menu, the start menu is the last location it checks, and the user is required to logon.
 2. `TempEnviRun.Bat` - There is apparently no general way to specify the cache location used by the libraries "GPT: Many Python libraries use the OS temporary dir for caching.
 This is often hardcoded into the library.", however, it is possible in an environment "GPT:  Set the TMPDIR, TEMP, or TMP environment variables within the activation script of the virtual environment. export TEMP=/path/to/your/temp", this would then point to a temp location on your SSD drive.
 Thus, with a little editing of `TempEnviRun.Bat`, you too can still do things like run PACT on your Fallout 4 mods.
-3. `FireGenRam-Runner.Bat` - This is for automatically mounting a ramdisk before executing a specified program in the same folder, then unmounting the image after, to free up the memory.
-The script is annotated as to what you might need to do in each section, additionally you may need another line to sync the data/image before the unmount if the program does not auto do this.
+3. `Ramdisk-SL-Runner.Bat` - This is for automatically mounting a ramdisk before executing a specified program in the same folder, then unmounting the image after, to free up the memory.
+The script has been updated, you need to edit the 3 lines in the `:: Customize for your own preference`.
 This is intended for a, separate and possibly larger, ramdrive to the "System" one.
-A recent addition is to auto close/open the explorer window(s) open, this negates issues with failure to dismount, its better than forced dismount; If you do not have these issues, then rem/remove the relevant lines.
-For use with Second Life, I advise seeing `Notation` section for some more info.
+A recent addition is to auto close/open the explorer window(s) open, this negates issues with failure to dismount, its better than forced dismount; but I advise a `8192` ramdisk with the combined cache set to a total of `~8000MB`.
+I advise seeing `Notation` section for some more info.
 4. Install [TetraCopy](https://www.codesector.com/teracopy), to copy files directly through memory instead of using cache, this means you can then copy data larger than the RamDrive between directories.
 5. Regardless of the software used, I had to keep the RamDisk under a certain size in order for Windows not to timeout on boot, even when loading images from mSATA, it was about 6144MB (4096 + 2048), 4096MB is a safe value, IDK largest the average user will typically need for Temp folder after installing TetraCopy, is the 2GB Graphics Driver installations.
 If you are looking for RamDisk software, then I can suggest [ImDisk](https://github.com/LTRData/ImDisk) for a free one limited to one drive, but the batch is setup for non-free [SoftPerfect RAM Disk](https://www.softperfect.com/products/ramdisk/) which can have multiple drives.